JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/testing/index.md

 ![step16](./steps/step16.png)

 We are done with the implementation and expect the user will be successfully registered and 201 status code will be returned.

 Let’s test it out.

 ![step17](./steps/step17.png)

-And Yes, the test has passed.
+And yes, the test has passed.

 We are done with the registration, next we will move to products.